 Applying for a Trainer Licence

-There are three types of licences available to trainers:
+There are two types of licences available to trainers:

 - Professional Trainer (who can train up to their maximum kennel capacity in any ownership)